Operating System (OS)

 5. Real-Time Operating System (RTOS)

-Description: Guarantees that processing occurs within a strict time constraint, crucial for critical tasks.
+A real‑time operating system guarantees that processing occurs within a strict time constraint, making it crucial for time‑critical tasks.

-Use Case: Robotics, aerospace, medical devices, and IoT systems.
+Use Case: Robotics, aerospace, medical devices, IoT systems.

 6. Mobile Operating System